Loading...

 • Visa: Best for visits under 90 days.

-• Residency permit: Required if you want to live, study, or work.
+• Residency permit: Required if you want to live, study, or work in Ghana.

 What about health requirements?

 To enter Ghana, you must show proof of a yellow fever vaccination at the border.
 This applies to all travelers over 9 months old.
-It’s also smart to have health insurance covering your stay.
+Health insurance covering your entire stay is also strongly recommended.

-What are the basics of traveling to Ghana depending on where I’m from?
+What are the basics of traveling to Ghana depending on where I am from?

-Check the entry rules depending on your nationality.
-Requirements vary, so always confirm with your nearest Ghana mission before booking flights.
+Check the entry rules for your nationality.
+Requirements vary, so confirm with your nearest Ghana mission before booking flights.

 Country / RegionVisa RequirementStay AllowedWhat You Need to Travel